Home

 WHAT IS SUPERVISION?

-Each probationer will report to an assigned probation officer as directed for supervision.
-It is the duty of the Probation Department to see that each probationer follows and obeys the conditions of probation.
+Supervision or Probation is a privilege granted by the court in lieu of incarceration due to the offender breaking the law.
+Each offender will report to an assigned probation officer as directed for supervision.
+It is the duty of the Probation Department to ensure each offender follows and obeys the conditions of probation.
 The supervision goals of the Probation Department are to protect the community and assist in the rehabilitation of the probationer.
 Supervision level and reporting frequency are determined by the risk to the community and level of needs of each probationer.

 WHEN AND WHERE DO I REPORT?